 Using the skin highlighting gradient, add a light reflection along the waterline and over the pupil.
 These are set to Blending Mode Screen, Opacity 70% to 100%.

 Eyelashes are added using the Width Profile 1 brush I've created in a previous tutorial.
-Both lashes use a dark brown stroke color, however the top are set to Blending Mode Multiply, Opacity 70%, the bottom are set to Blending Mode Multiply, Opacity 40%.
+Both lashes use a dark brown stroke color, but the top are set to Blending Mode Multiply, Opacity 70%, and the bottom are set to Blending Mode Multiply, Opacity 40%.

-For curly hair, you need to treat each curl as it's on entity.
+For curly hair, you need to treat each curl as its own entity.
 Each curl should cover any hair which is underneath it to create a mane of healthy, thick curls.
 One of the easiest ways of going about this is to create an Art Brush of a curl.
 Of course we're not drawing an actual curl, but imagine pulling a curl straight.

 Using the Rounded Rectangle Tool, draw out a shape and use the Direct Selection Tool (A) to select the end points of the shape.
-Use the Free Transform Tool (E) to then reduce the size end of the shape to create a tapered effect.
+Then use the Free Transform Tool (E) to reduce the size at the end of the shape to create a tapered effect.
 I want to give the portrait a mass of green hair.

-As you can't include a gradient, nor a Clipping Mask with an Art Brush, I'm going to create a gradient effect using a Blend.
+As you can't include a gradient or a Clipping Mask with an Art Brush, I'm going to create a gradient effect using a Blend.
 Duplicate the tapered shape twice.
 Use the Free Transform Tool (E) to reduce the size of the shape on top.
 For the larger one, set it to 0% Opacity.
-Then with both shapes selected create a Blend (Control + Alt + B) with Specified Distance Spacing of 4pt.
+Then with both shapes selected create a Blend (Control-Alt-B) with Specified Distance Spacing of 4 pt.
 Set the Blend to Blending Mode Multiply.